Why I work with HCM

 Success to HCM and our clients is laser focusing the power of the patient voice to change policies that have a direct impact on patient advocacy organizations, foundations and industry.

 A born advocate, Michael Manganiello believes in the power of the patient to impact major changes in health policy – a power that is amplified when groups unite around a common agenda.
-Michael founded HCM Strategists with Kristin Conklin and Terrell Halaska as a firm that not only can access major stakeholders in the health care community but can bring them together and find common ground to advance positive change.
-Michael is driven by this philosophy in his management of the firm’s health policy practice, where he leads the firm’s work for the Christopher and Dana Reeve Foundation, the NIH All of Us Research Program, Aemerge Redpak, and the New York Stem Cell Foundation.
+Michael founded HCM Strategists with Kristin Hultquist and Terrell Halaska as a firm that not only can access major stakeholders in the health care community but can bring them together and find common ground to advance positive change.
+Michael is driven by this philosophy in his management of the firm’s health policy practice, where he leads the firm’s work for the Christopher and Dana Reeve Foundation, Planned Parenthood, The National Institutes of Health (NIH) and more.

-Michael lives in Washington, D.C. in the vibrant Logan Circle neighborhood & Bear Creek, PA.
+Michael lives in Washington, D.C. in the vibrant Logan Circle neighborhood.